Thank you for using the timer!

-Which of the following potion would be best supported by the considerations above?
+Which of the following positions would be best supported by the considerations above?

-B) Whereas home economics would be the most useful subject for people facing the decisions they must make in daily life, often mathematics and history can help them face these decision.
+(B) Whereas home economics would be the most useful subject for people facing the decisions they must make in daily life, often mathematics and history can also help them face these decisions.

-C) If it is important to teach high school students subjects that relate to decisions that will confront them in their daily lives, then hom economics should be made an important paper of the high school curriculum.
+(C) If it is important to teach high school students subjects that relate to decisions that will confront them in their daily lives, then home economics should be made an important part of the high school curriculum.

-E) Unless high schools put more emphasis on non-academic subjects like home economics, people graduating from high school will never feel comfortable about making the decision that will confront them in their daily lives.
+(E) Unless high schools put more emphasis on nonacademic subjects like home economics, people graduating from high school will never feel comfortable about making the decisions that will confront them in their daily lives.